-Adoption fees are $150 for kittens, cats, puppies and dogs and $20 for other small animals.
+Adoption fees are $150 for kittens, cats, puppies and dogs; and $20 for other small animals.

-If a kitten or puppy is still too small to spayed or neutered adopters have the option of only paying a $75 adoption fee and later taking the animal to a veterinarian of their choice for spaying or neutering at their cost or they may pay the $150 adoption fee and have the animal spayed or neutered at Town and Country Animal Hospital at no additional charge once the animal is old enough.
+If a kitten or puppy is still too young to spayed or neutered, adopters have the option of paying only a $75 adoption fee and later taking the animal to a veterinarian of their choice for spaying or neutering at their cost, or they may pay the $150 adoption fee and have the animal spayed or neutered at Town and Country Animal Hospital at no additional charge once the animal is old enough.

-The adoption fee on most small pets such as rabbits, guinea pigs, ferrets, etc. is $20.
+The adoption fee on most small pets such as rabbits, guinea pigs, ferrets, etc., is $20.